-Example #1: The “Indios Verdes“
+Example #2: The “Indios Verdes“

 In March 2010 edition of the Journal of Geography, I wrote an article entitled, Mexico City’s Indios Verdes: Exploring Cultural Patterns Using Public Memorials.
 In this article I used statues in Mexico City to show how public space plays a critical role in the historical narratives of a nation that are used to form cultural identity.
 The patterns and processes of cultural change are tangible in instance, making it a useful teaching example.
-The map below shows some of the places (with embedded pictures) that are mentioned in my Indios Verdes article.

 I didn’t dream that the “historical narrative” of this memorial would ever be complex or a contentious issue.
 After the release of the Freeh report with incriminating evidence that Joe Paterno actively concealed the truth in regard to the Jerry Sandusky sexual abuse scandal, I wrote what I felt should happen to this monument in a brief op-ed.
 Not necessarily forever, but for the here and now.